 Patients in the registry who require assistance obtaining or using medical cannabis may

 designate up to two (2) caregivers.
-Caregivers must be at least 21 years old and may only provide care for one (1) patient.
+Caregivers must be at least 21 years old and may only provide care for one (1) patient at a time.
 Caregivers are required to submit their application along with their designating patients.
-Patients younger than age 18 are required to designate at least one (1) adult caregiver in order to submit an application.
-Only parents and legal guardians are eligible to serve as caregivers of minor patients.
+Patients younger than age 18 are required to designate at least one (1) adult parent or legal guardian as a caregiver in order to submit an application.

 - Submit caregiver application.